 Dear Visa Officer,

 I would like to visit Canada from [Planned Arrival Date] to [Planned Departure Date].
-The purpose of my visit is [Reason – tourism, family visit, event, etc.].
-I plan to stay at [Address of Stay in Canada] during my trip.
-I may also visit [Names of Cities or Places You Plan to Visit].
+The purpose of my visit is [tourism, family visit, attending a business meeting, or event].
+I plan to stay at [Address of Stay in Canada] during my trip, and I may also visit [Names of Cities or Places].

-I have attached proof of my job, leave approval, and family or personal commitments in [Your Country] to show I will return after my visit.
-I also included details of my travel plans and bookings.
-My documents are complete, and my visit will be short and respectful of all rules.
+To confirm my return, I have attached proof of my job, leave approval, and family commitments in [Your Country].
+I have also included my travel bookings and other supporting documents.

 Sincerely,